autowarefoundation/autoware-github-actions/update-codeowners-from-packages/README.md

 ## Description

-This action updates the `CODEOWNERS` file from ROS packages.
+This action updates the `CODEOWNERS` file from ROS packages and codeowners.yaml.
 It uses [peter-evans/create-pull-request](https://github.com/peter-evans/create-pull-request/) for creating pull requests.

 Note that you need `workflow` permission for the token if you copy workflow files of GitHub Actions.